Prachi0629/IICgroupProject/README.md

 # ICAIISDApp Project
 This is a React Native / Expo app developed for the International Conference ICAIISD 2025.
-The app provides attendees and organizers with a seamless mobile experience to access conference information, member login, schedules, and notifications.
+The app provides authentication of attendees and meals throught qrcode scanning and database.

 ## Installation
-Here are steps to install this on your system along with expo cli and dependencies.
+Here are steps to install this on your system along with Expo cli and dependencies.

 ### Requirements
 * [NodeJS](http://nodejs.org/en/download) - Install NodeJS.
- *[Git](https://git-scm.com/) - Git and Github Account.
+* [Git](https://git-scm.com/) - Git and Github Account.
 * [VScode](https://code.visualstudio.com/download) - IDE like vscode to edit code.

-## Installation for expo-cli and react native
+## Installation for Expo-cli and React Native
 ```bash
 npm install -g expo-cli
 ```

-Once expo is installed git clone this repo and run
+Once Expo is installed GIT clone this repo and run

 ```bash
 expo doctor